-What is New and Material Evidence?
+What is New and Relevant Evidence?

-The VA will not reopen a claim unless the veteran is able to present evidence that is: 1) new; and 2) material.
+The VA will not reopen a claim unless the veteran is able to present evidence that is: 1) new; and 2) relevant.
 The “new” requirement simply means the VA cannot already have the evidence in its records.
 Redundant or cumulative evidence (evidence that reiterates a fact the VA is already aware of) is not considered new.

 The "relevant" requirement is slightly more difficult to understand.
 For an item to be relevant it must be "information that tends to prove or disprove a matter at issue in a claim."
 Relevant evidence includes evidence that raises a theory of entitlement that was not previously addressed.
 For example, if the VA previously denied service connection for sleep apnea on the basis that no service treatment records exist showing sleep apnea symptoms began in service, a medical expert report stating a veteran's sleep apnea is secondary to posttraumatic stress disorder (and should be service connected on a secondary basis) would be new and relevant evidence to reopen the claim.

 What is the Deadline for Reopening a Claim Using New and Relevant Evidence?

 Once a veteran discovers new and relevant evidence, she or he can file to reopen the claim at any time, regardless of how long it has been since the original claim was filed.

 How to Reopen a Claim Using New and Relevant Evidence

 A veteran seeking to reopen her or his claim using new and relevant evidence should submit the evidence along with VA Form 20-0995.
 You can mail the evidence and VA form to the Department of Veterans Affairs Claims Intake Center at P.O.
 Box 4444, Janesville, WI 53547-4444, or submit the materials in person to your closest Regional Office.